-Safety and security at the University of Minnesota Duluth are of the utmost importance to us.
+The health, wellness and safety of our students, staff and faculty here at the University of Minnesota Duluth are a critical and top priority.
 Whether you work, study, or live at UMD, the University needs your cooperation and active participation to create a safe campus.
-Be alert, and if you observe a public safety problem or a possible crime, don't hesitate to report it.
+Be alert, and if you observe a public health or safety problem or a possible crime, please report it immediately by calling 911.

 Our staff is available to serve you 24-hours a day, seven days a week.
-We strive to provide a safe and secure campus environment by protecting and providing assistance for students, faculty, staff, and visitors.
+We strive to provide a safe and secure campus environment by protecting and providing assistance for students, staff, faculty and visitors.

-Thank you for joining us as we keep our campus safe.
+Thank you for joining us as we keep our campus safe and healthy.